Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 Most adults are encouraged to include 3 portions of dairy or fortified dairy alternatives each day and to choose lower-fat and lower sugar options where you can.

-What a portion looks like:
+What a portion of dairy looks like:

 • 200ml (about one small glass) milk